(Added at v2.1)

-- There are two options for Interactive selection mode: one is to select features that are totally or partially within the rectangle and the other is to select features that are completely within the rectangle.
+- There are two options for Interactive selection mode.
+You can select features that are totally or partially within the rectangle or select features that are completely within the rectangle.

-- Check Allow to export selected features if you want to allow users to export the selected features to a CSV file, Feature Collection, GeoJSON file, or to My Content tab of the contents page as feature collection items in ArcGIS Online or ArcGIS Enterprise..
+- Check Allow to export selected features if you want to allow users to export the selected features to a .csv file, Feature Collection, or GeoJSON file, or to the My Content tab of the contents page as feature collection items in ArcGIS Online or ArcGIS Enterprise.

 - Check a layer box to choose which layers are available to select in the map.